-You are kindly invited to submit proposals for “Genre Lines,” a conference embedded within the 2019 Nief-Norf Summer Festival.
-In this conference, we will examine music that has defied, reaffirmed, and/or blurred the boundaries of genre in experimental music of the past 50 years.
+You are kindly invited to submit proposals for “Genre Lines,” a new music weekend summit embedded within the 2019 Nief-Norf Summer Festival taking place the weekend of June 14–15, 2019 in Knoxville, TN.
+In this summit, we will examine music that has defied, reaffirmed, and/or blurred the boundaries of genre in experimental music of the past 50 years.
 We seek to ask who and what gets included and excluded when genre lines are drawn.

-The conference will feature talks and performances centered on the music of our guest artists, including composer-clarinetist James Falzone, composer Sarah Kirkland Snider, and trumpeter-composer Wadada Leo Smith, who will give the conference keynote.
+The weekend summit will feature talks and performances centered on the music of our guest artists, including composer-clarinetist James Falzone, composer Sarah Kirkland Snider, and trumpeter-composer Wadada Leo Smith, who will give the conference keynote.

 Musical venues or festivals that have hosted multi-genre performances, such as the Bang on a Can Marathon, the Big Ears Festival, the Create Festival, the Ecstatic Music Festival, and more